-Grabbed the earphones, stuffed my bag with a wrapped sandwich and a packet of salt chips for lunch, snapped few pictures of the day’s outfit, left some parting messages and a stream of flowing jazz for my girl and rushed out of the house and into the car, parked right in front of the main gate with my dad hurling sweet epithets of “Get into the damn car!
-Its 8:20, you moron!” reaching partially into my ears as I plug my headsets (after untangling them for a decade) into them and tuck it deep into the ear lobes and pull out my phone; thwarted with my careless lashes and heavy drop downs and open the car door, slam it close.
-Also shutting the strong winds that has destroyed my hair completely.
+Grabbed earphones, stuffed my bag with a wrapped sandwich and a packet of salt chips for lunch, snapped few pictures of the day’s outfit, left some parting messages and a stream of flowing jazz for my girl and rushed out of the house and into the car; parked right in front of the main gate with my dad hurling sweet epithets of “Get into the damn car!
+It’s 8:20, you moron!” reaching partially into my ears as I plug my headsets (after untangling them for a decade) into them and tucked it deep into the ear lobes and pull ed out my phone; thwarted with my careless lashes and heavy drop downs and open the car door, slam it close, also shutting the strong winds that has destroyed my hair completely.
 Perfect.

-Adjusting the seat to fit in my long hairy legs, exposed in my shorts, I play the song that I have been harassing on loop ever since it has come out and waiting for it to give me a ride on to my escape land before my dad takes this glorious opportunity to acquaint me with how unprivileged I am, of his services and how internet banking can never be as safe as his “Get your ass up and wait till you die” services of a manual bank.
+Now, adjusting the seat to fit in my long hairy legs, exposed in my shorts, I play the song that I have been playing on loop ever since it has come out, and waiting for it to give me a ride on to an escape land before my dad takes this glorious opportunity to acquaint me with how unprivileged I am of his services and how internet banking can never be as safe as his ‘Get your ass up and wait till you die’ services of a manual banking.

 Finally the song croons into my ears.
-The soft voice, the overwhelmingly ethereal music and the the lyrics that makes me want to spread my arms wide open and dance as roses and sunflowers drop down from the sky and…..Wait.
+The soft voice, the overwhelmingly ethereal music, and the the lyrics that makes me want to spread my arms wide open and dance as roses and sunflowers drop down from the sky and….wait.
 What is my dad doing in my land at the foot of the chocolate pond?
-Why can I still hear my dad muttering from my right?
+Why can I still hear my dad muttering from my side?
 Hold on.
 What?
 No no no no. Not now.
 My right headset isn’t working.
 No no no no. My left one is working perfectly.
-No no no no no.
+No no no no no!